-The command set format defines the format that will be used for tic labels, whether or not the specified axis is time/date.
+The commands set format or set tics format define the format that will be used for tic labels, whether or not the specified axis is time/date.

 If time/date information is to be plotted from a file, the using option must be used on the plot or splot command.
 These commands simply use white space to separate columns, but white space may be embedded within the time/date string.
 If you use tabs as a separator, some trial-and-error may be necessary to discover how your system treats them.